jacobbisaacson-zz/doggy-dog-world-backend/jacobREADME.md

 5. The correct color for the park card needs to show up when the park is created (not by logging out and back in)

-6. DONT EVEN BOTHER WITH EDITING/U{PDAING the user's preferences}
+6. DONT EVEN BOTHER WITH EDITING/UPDAING the user's preferences}
+7. DONT EVEN BOTHER WITH EDITING/UPDATING the park info

 Stuff for this weekend --